xpack/xpack-build-box/README.md

 ### Conclusions

-To preserve support for RHEL 6, the only reasonable distribution is CentOS 6, with all its problems and incompatibilities with modern systems (like the issue with gdb-py, running on CentOS/Arch and failing on Debian/Ubuntu).

-To preserve support for RHEL 7, **the ldd version must be <= 2.17**.

-Apart from CentOS 7, other possible distributions are **Debian 7** (2.13), the prefered one, and **Ubuntu 12** (2.15), the second choice.
+For Intel Linux, to preserve support for older distributions, the **Ubuntu 12 precise** (2.15) distribution was selected.

+The binaries should also run on RHEL 7; support for RHEL 6 was discontinued.

-For Arm binaries, the base distribution will be **Ubuntu 16.04 LTS xenial**, (2.24).
+For Arm binaries, the base distribution is **Ubuntu 14.04 LTS trusty**, (2.19).